SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 =============================================================================

-We than do a strcmp between
+We than do a strcmp between our bootloade manager and that array of bytes

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/58c2af3a-ee6d-4214-a372-5ad3d1b65584)